 Contractors: Mathematica Policy Research, Inc.; American Institutes for Research

-The study will address the following key research questions:
+The study is addressing the following key research questions:

 The study is descriptive.
 It will document the distribution of effective teaching, as measured by value added, and changes in the distribution of effective teaching across the 2008–2009 through 2012–2013 school years.
 The study will also describe district polices designed to address inequitable distribution of effective teaching implemented during those years.
+Lastly, the study will examine teacher mobility patterns within participating districts.
 Data collection includes the annual collection of district administrative records including student achievement to conduct value added analyses as well as annual semi-structured interviews with district leadership to provide information on district policies.
-Data collection will also include district personnel data to examine teacher mobility within participating districts.
-The study will be conducted in up to 30 geographically-dispersed school districts.
+Data collection also includes district personnel data to examine teacher mobility within participating districts.
+The study will be conducted in 29 geographically-dispersed school districts.

 Cost/Duration: $8,096,214 over 5 years (September 2010–September 2015)